neptune-ai/examples/utils/migration_tools/model_registry_to_runs/README.md

     - The `state` field cannot be copied.
     - The `description`, `name`, and `tags` fields are copied to the `sys` namespace in the new run.
     - All other fields are copied to a new `old_sys` namespace in the new run.
 - The _Model Stage_ is currently copied to `old_sys/stage` field.
 Unlike the `sys/stage` field, this field cannot be updated from the Web App.
-If you want to be able to update the _Model Stage_ from the Web App, the script can be modified to copy the stage as _Tags_ instead.
+If you want to be able to update the _Model Stage_ from the Web App, the script can be modified to copy the stage as _Tags_ instead†.
 - File metadata is temporarily stored in a `tmp_tmp_%Y%m%d%H%M%S` folder in the current directory.
 This folder is deleted after the script finishes running.
 - The relative time x-axis in copied charts is based on the `sys/creation_time` of the original runs.
 Since this field is read-only, the relative time will be negative in the copied charts, as the logging time occurred before the creation time of the new run.
 - The hash of tracked artifacts may change between the original and new runs.
 - Each file copied as a `FileSet` will have its file name prefixed with the namespace where it was stored in the original run.
 For example, if the original run has a file named `hello_neptune.py` stored in the `source_code/files` namespace, the corresponding file in the new run will be named `source_code/files/hello_neptune.py`.

-† Support for these can be added based on feedback
+† These features can be added based on feedback

 ## Post-Migration
 - The source object of a run can be identified using `sys/custom_run_id`.